AJChapman/acthpa-website/site/stories/the-windtalker-man.md

 author: Barry Oliver
 ---

 We are lucky in the ACT to have some exceptionally bright and energetic folk who have put their time and energy into making flying better.
 One of the innovations we’ve seen is the introduction of wind talkers.
 Below is an article by Barry Oliver from 2007 which explores the wind talkers as they were before moving to our current (as of August 2017) internet based system.

-Over the past few years Alistair Dickie has taken over the mantel as our wind talker guru and he has installed and upgraded the windtalkers in the ACT.
+Over the past few years Alistair Dickie has taken over the mantel as our wind talker guru and he has installed and upgraded the [windtalkers in the ACT](http://freeflightwx.com/acthpa).
 The talkers measure wind strength and direction every 3 seconds as well as current temperature, air pressure, and estimated cloud base, all presented within an easy to read graph online.
-You can find the talkers webpage by clicking on the “wind talkers” tab on the ACTPHA website.
 I would like to acknowledge and express my appreciation for the work that Al puts into the wind talkers and paragliding in the ACT as a whole.

 Shaun Archer